-The SIEM app is a highly interactive workspace for security analysts.
-It is designed to be discoverable, clickable, draggable and droppable, expandable and collapsible, resizable, moveable, and so forth.
-You start with an overview.
-Then you can use the interactive UI to drill down into areas of interest.
+Elastic Security is a highly interactive workspace designed for security analysts.
+It provides a clear overview of events and alerts from your environment, and you can use the interactive UI to drill down into areas of interest.

-The Hosts view provides key metrics regarding host-related security events, and data tables and widgets that let you interact with the Timeline Event Viewer.
-You can drill down for deeper insights, and drag and drop items of interest from the Hosts view tables to Timeline for further investigation.
+The Hosts page provides key metrics regarding host-related security events, and data tables and histograms that let you interact with the Timeline Event Viewer.
+You can drill down for deeper insights, and drag and drop items of interest from the Hosts page to Timeline for further investigation.

-The Detections feature automatically searches for threats and creates signals when they are detected.
-Signal detection rules define the conditions for creating signals.
-The SIEM app comes with prebuilt rules that search for suspicious activity on your network and hosts.
+The Detections feature automatically searches for threats and creates alerts when they are detected.
+Detection rules define the conditions for when alerts are created.
+Elastic Security comes with prebuilt rules that search for suspicious activity on your network and hosts.
 Additionally, you can create your own rules.

-See Detections in the SIEM Guide for information on managing detection rules and signals via the UI or the Detections API.
+See Detections for information on managing detection rules and alerts.

 Timeline is your workspace for threat hunting and alert investigations.